Blood Syndicate: Disbanding

-After returning to Earth, the gang barged into Utopia Park uninvited.
-Their presence caused a riot.
-Wise Son was responsible for stopping it, as chronicled in the Milestone crossover event Long Hot Summer.
-Tech-9 persuaded him to use the Utopia Park PA system to appeal for an end to the violence.
-Wise did so eloquently, and the rioters backed down.

-After this, they had a final battle with the Demon Fox.
-They found out that she dug up Tech-Nine's body and gave his essence to Masquerade.
+After returning to Earth, the Blood Syndicate learns that the Demon Fox had dug up Tech-9's body and gave his essence to Masquerade.
 This enabled him to impersonate Tech so well that he actually believed he was him, and to wield his powers.
-The Demon Fox and Masquerade, who was in thrall to the Fox, fought the Syndicate tooth and nail.
-During the fighting, the Fox revealed that Brickhouse was pregnant with Third's baby, and apparently caused her to miscarry.
-Kwai rose up and destroyed the Fox, at the cost of reverting to a child form.
+Kwai destroys the Fox at the cost of reverting to a child form.

-The Syndicate now knew that Masquerade was born female, and confronted him for his deception.
-He proclaimed that under his leadership they became more efficient than ever before, and that with him, they could achieve their true potential as a team.
-He convinced none of them and left the team in disgrace.
-Wise Son disagreed with his methods, but admitted that he was right and that they "never lived up to the hype".
+The Syndicate now knows that Masquerade was born female, and confronts him for his deception.
+He proclaims that, under his leadership, they became more efficient than ever before, and that with him, they could achieve their true potential as a team.
+However, Masquerade is unable to convince any of the Blood Syndicate members of his ideologies and leaves the team in disgrace.
+Wise Son disagrees with Masquerade's methods, but admits that he was right and that they "never lived up to the hype".
 He states that they all kept too many secrets from each other and that they fought each other more than their enemies.
-The team decided they were tired of the pain that they had endured and the constant violence around them and disbanded.
+The team decides they were tired of the pain that they had endured and the constant violence around them and disbanded.

 DC Universe

-Following the death of Darkseid in Final Crisis, the space-time continuum was torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC Universe.
-The being known as Dharma was able to use energies that he harnessed from Rift to merge the two universes, creating an entirely new continuity.
-Only Dharma, Icon and Superman are aware that Dakota and its inhabitants ever existed in a parallel universe.
+Following the death of Darkseid in Final Crisis, the space-time continuum is torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC Universe.
+Dharma uses energy harnessed from Rift to merge the two universes, creating an entirely new continuity.
+Only Dharma, Icon, and Superman are aware that Dakota and its inhabitants were from a parallel universe.
 Holocaust, formerly a member of the Blood Syndicate, appears as an enemy of the Teen Titans.